rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 ## Start VM

-After create the *Vagrantfile* we going to request to Vagrant that start the VM, the command below works as follows: it look up by the *Vagrantfile* beginning from current directory until the root of your file system, after to find and to read the *Vagrantfile* will be checked if the box defined in the file already there is locally, case not exists will be make your download and only then the VM will be started, with all configurations present in the *Vagrantfile*.
+After create the *Vagrantfile* we going to request to Vagrant that start the VM, the command below works as follows: it look up by the *Vagrantfile* beginning from current directory until the root of your file system, after to find and to read the *Vagrantfile* will be checked if the box defined in the file already there is locally, case not exists will be make your download and only then the VM will be started, with all configurations defined in the *Vagrantfile*.

 All this process can be delay depending of your hardware and network, mainly when is necessary to download of the box.